eynsai/Smooth-Trackball-Scrolling/README.md

 ## Settings

 - `Hotkey`: What key to use as the hotkey.
 See the [AHK docs](https://www.autohotkey.com/docs/v1/Hotkeys.htm) for more information on how to format this.
 - `Refresh Interval`: How often the script sends mouse wheel updates.
 The minimum and default value is 10 (ms).
 I recommend trying to use this value, but if you experience some apps behaving weirdly or inconsistently in response to scrolling, try bumping it up to something like 16 or 20.
+Basically set this to as low as it can go without causing problems.
 - `Smoothing Window Size`: How much smoothing to apply.
-Higher values correspond to more smoothing.
-I recommend a value around 10.
+Higher values correspond to more smoothing and "momentum".
+Lower settings are snappier and more responsive.
+I recommend a value around 3 to 10, depending on your personal preference.
+If you increase your `Refresh Interval`, you might want to decrease your `Smoothing Window Size`, as the total amount of smoothing actually scales with the product of these two parameters.
 - `Sensitivity`: Movement sensitivity.
 I recommend a value around 4.
 - `Invert Direction`: Inverts scrolling direction.
 - `Angle Snapping Threshold`: Controls how hard it is to break away from being snapped to an axis.
 This parameter sets how much you have to move perpendiular to the axis to become un-snapped.
 A higher value will make it harder to un-snap from an axis.
 I recommend a value around 10, but this depends on how you want your snapping to work.